 LA Lakers injury report

-The Lakers have a concerning injury report with Luka Doncic (calf) ruled out, LeBron James doubtful (left ankle soreness) and Austin Reaves questionable (left elbow contusion).
-New acquisition Mark Williams is also iffy to suit up.
-He's questionable as the Lakers are yet to complete the trade formalities.
+The Lakers have a concerning injury report with Luka Doncic (calf), LeBron James doubtful (left ankle soreness) and new acquisition Mark Williams ruled out, with his trade still pending.

 Indiana Pacers vs. LA Lakers Starting Lineups and Depth Charts for Feb.
 8